NGS-bioinf/hicov/README.md

 Best use example:
-1. To avoid issues with data naming, follow the convention in example:
+1. To avoid issues with data naming, follow the convention in example (sample name should include only "-" and "_" delimits reads orientation):
    - hcov-0001_R1.fastq.gz
    - hcov-0001_R2.fastq.gz
    - ...